African Development Bank (AfDB) | Independent Review Mechanism (IRM)

 Accountability Counsel has been instrumental in pushing the IRM to operate according to best practices, including active participation in reviews of the accountability office’s policies.
 As a result of our advocacy, we have seen improvements to the IRM’s independence, accessibility, and effectiveness.

 Along with our partners, we have continued to advocate for the IRM to fully implement its policy and improve operations, and for the AfDB to play a constructive role in the complaint process.
 In May of 2018, we were in Abidjan for the AfDB’s Civil Society Forum, where we engaged with the bank’s board members, staff, and accountability office to call for improvements in institutional accountability.
 Prior to forum, we met with over 40 civil society partners to develop strategies for future engagement with the AfDB and other financiers operating in Africa.

-In October 2018, Accountability Counsel’s Stephanie Amoako participated in the annual African Coalition for Corporate Accountability (ACCA) General Assembly in Nairobi, Kenya.
+In November 2017, October 2018, and November 2019, Accountability Counsel participated in the annual African Coalition for Corporate Accountability (ACCA) General Assemblies in Pretoria, South Africa, Nairobi, Kenya, and Abidjan, Ivory Coast, respectively.
 ACCA is a coalition of organizations from African countries that supports African communities and individuals whose human rights are adversely impacted daily by the activities of corporations, both multinational and domestic.
-Stephanie met with partners and stakeholders to share our work on accountability offices, including the AfDB’s IRM, and discuss strategies to hold corporations accountable for harms on the continent.
-More information about the General Assembly can be found here.
+During the gatherings, we met with partners and stakeholders to share our work on accountability offices, including the AfDB’s IRM, and discuss strategies to hold corporations accountable for harms on the continent.
+Additional AC reflections on the 2018 the General Assembly can be found here.

 - Past Advocacy